Troy Slapshots: 1986–87 season

 Lack of funding and an inexperienced staff ultimately sealed the Slapshots' fate.
 An initial report to ACHL Commissioner Ray Miron said that the Slapshots had sold anywhere from 750 to 1000 season tickets prior to the start of the season, when in fact the organization had sold less than 10% of that.
 A final report showed that the Slapshots had only sold 66 season tickets.

 Slucker's lack of funding for the team also hurt the team.
 Considered to be an "absentee owner" by Commissioner Miron, Slucker told league president Bill Coffey that he needed corporate sponsorship to continue to run the franchise.
-The average operating fees being $365,000 for a franchise and possibly more as a startup team, Coffey was only able to come up $25,000 to help keep the team operating.
+The average operating fees being $365,000 for a franchise and possibly more as a startup team, Coffey was only able to come up with $25,000 to help keep the team operating.
 Miron said that the $25,000 would not keep the team operational for more than two weeks.